NixOS/nixpkgs/maintainers/scripts/bootstrap-files/README.md

 - `bootstrap-tools`: an archive with the compiler toolchain and other helper tools enough to build the rest of the `nixpkgs`.
 - initial binaries needed to unpack `bootstrap-tools.*`.
-On `linux` it's just `busybox`, on `darwin` it is unpack.nar.xz which contains the binaries and script needed to unpack the tools.
+On `linux` it's just `busybox`, on `darwin` and `freebsd` it is unpack.nar.xz which contains the binaries and script needed to unpack the tools.
   These binaries can be executed directly from the store.

 These are called "bootstrap files".